 If you’re working on your estate plans, you may come across living trusts as a way to protect your assets so you can safely leave them for family and friends.
 The primary benefit of using a living trust instead of a will is that they can allow you to bypass the probate process.
 As probate rules differ considerably from state to state, though, the importance of avoiding probate will depend on where you live.
-This guide will walk Utah residents through the decision-making process; show the basics of creating a trust; and discuss related factors like taxes and other costs.
+This guide will walk Utah residents through the decision-making process, break down the basics of creating a trust and point out related factors like taxes and other costs.

 How to Create a Living Trust in Utah

-In Utah, you’ll need to complete a series of six steps to get your living trust in order:
+In Utah, you’ll need to complete these six steps to get your living trust in order:

-- Sign your living trust in front of a notary public.
+- Get your document notarized: Sign your living trust in front of a notary public.

 What Is a Living Trust?